 The aim of the annual event is to welcome individuals of various backgrounds to learn more about Islam, all the while forging stronger connections between different religious communities.

 The initiative has grown substantially over the past few years, with more than 200 mosques across the UK set to take part in the annual event.

-Leicester Council of Faiths, together with the City Council & the University’s Stanley Burton Centre for Holocaust & Genocide Studies, are the 3 sponsors of the City’s annual Holocaust Memorial Day Commemoration, held on the 27th January each year.
-This year the County Council has joined us as a sponsor.
+Leicester Council of Faiths, together with the County and the City Council & the University’s Stanley Burton Centre for Holocaust & Genocide Studies, are the sponsors of the City’s annual Holocaust Memorial Day Commemoration, held on the 27th January each year.

-Normally, we hold this annual event in the University’s Fraser Noble Hall, but this won’t be possible this year for obvious reasons.
-We are, however, planning a virtual commemoration – please see attached for 2021’s event details.
+Normally, this annual event is held in the University’s Fraser Noble Hall, but this wasn’t possible for 2020 or 2021 for obvious reasons.
+Instead this was held as a a virtual commemoration – please see attached for 2021’s event details.